-CRESCENDO will organise EFCD2019, the 2nd international conference Electrolysis and Fuel Cell Discussions - Towards Catalysts Free of Critical Raw Materials for Fuel Cells and Electrolysers, La Grande Motte, France, 15th-18th September 2019.
+CRESCENDO will organise EFCD2019, the 2nd international conference on Electrolysis and Fuel Cell Discussions - Towards Catalysts Free of Critical Raw Materials for Fuel Cells and Electrolysers, La Grande Motte, France, 15th-18th September 2019.

 EFCD 2019 is jointly organised with the European project, CREATE.